Run an Appchain Node on GCP

 Additional Support

-If you encounter problems spinning up your RPC node that aren't mentioned in this guide, reach out to our Discord for additional support.
+If you encounter problems running your Syndicate Appchain node that aren't mentioned in this guide, reach out to our Discord for additional support.